 Jackson Mahomes arrested, charged with aggravated sexual battery

 KANSAS CITY, Mo.
-(KCTV) - Jackson Mahomes, the 22-year-old social media influencer and younger brother of Kansas City Chiefs star quarterback Patrick Mahomes, has been arrested.
+(KCTV/Gray News) - Jackson Mahomes, a social media influencer and younger brother of Kansas City Chiefs star quarterback Patrick Mahomes, has been arrested, KCTV reports.

 He was charged with three counts of aggravated sexual battery and a fourth count of battery.
 He was booked into the Johnson County Detention Center on a $100,000 bond.

-Overland Park police confirmed the incident stemmed from an accusation by the owner of an Overland Park restaurant in which he allegedly assaulted her and shoved a waiter in separate incidents.
+Overland Park police confirmed the incident stemmed from an accusation by the owner of an Overland Park restaurant.
+Jackson Mahomes allegedly assaulted her and also shoved a waiter in separate incidents.

-The alleged incident happened Feb.
-25, 2023, at Aspens Restaurant and Bar Lounge in Overland Park.
-Video circulating online shows Jackson Mahomes, 22, kissing the 40-year-old owner of the restaurant located at 6995 W. 151st Street.
+The alleged incident happened on Feb.
+25, at Aspens Restaurant and Bar Lounge.
+Video circulating online shows Jackson Mahomes, 22, kissing the 40-year-old owner of the restaurant.

-In March, Mahomes’ lawyer provided KCTV5 with a statement denying the claims against Jackson.
+In March, Jackson Mahomes’ lawyer provided KCTV5 with a statement denying the claims against Jackson.

 “We have provided law enforcement with the tools and evidence they need to evaluate the claims against Jackson,” it read.
 “Every interaction between people needs to be placed in the proper context.
 Releasing a short clip of any video does not provide proper context.
 We have faith in the process and look forward to a swift resolution of the matter.”